neelrajpatil/Interactive-Lab-Hub/Lab 2/README.md

 # Interactive Prototyping: The Clock of Pi
-**COLLABORATORS: Ivan Nikitovic, Carlos Suberviola, Zachary Pakin, and Neelraj Patil**
+**NAMES OF COLLABORATORS:** Carlos Suberviola, Ivan Nikitovic, and Neelraj Patil
+ChatGPT was used to help with elements of the clock, such as scrolling text and CSV parsing.

 Does it feel like time is moving strangely during this semester?